Foundations in Manual Therapy: Voice and Swallowing Disorders

 Course Description

-Manual therapy, myofascial release, vocal massage, laryngeal manipulation, and other forms of manual care are often stated to eliminate or improve a tissue, postural, or biomechanical-based problem.
+Manual therapy, myofascial release, vocal massage, laryngeal manipulation, and other forms of manual care are often used to eliminate or improve a tissue-, postural-, or biomechanical-based problem.
 Patients and clinicians frequently share these perspectives, reinforced by education models and 30-second sound bites on social media.
 However, every person’s case is complex.
 When high muscle tension is used to explain laryngeal problems, what drives that tension?
 A nearly unlimited number of contributing factors set the issue in place, and an equally complex tapestry of elements contributes to successfully remedying the problem.
 These courses take you down this rabbit hole of complexity, allowing you to see the myriad possibilities for impact and creating comfort in not knowing.
 Though this last statement may seem contradictory, knowing more often means admitting uncertainty.
 Filling the void left by not knowing is the therapeutic alliance and understanding how successfully applying its principles can drive intervention success.
 From this perspective, you have a baseline understanding of how I present this work.

 This course is not jam-packed with techniques.
 Instead, we move through multiple lab engagements framed from the SDM perspective.
 Adequate time is spent in all covered areas to ensure each clinician feels comfortable applying the intervention.
 You will be challenged to learn this work, as, unlike most training, we will acknowledge the uncertainty surrounding many aspects of it.
 Prepare for that challenge!